 Instead of students putting clips on them to signify what center they are on, I wrote my students’ names on clips for them only.
 The students place the clip onto the circle for the center they are working on.

-How Skills Centers Work
+How Skills Work in No Contact Centers

 The choice board for centers match the bins they grab.
 Pictures match pictures.
 So far, my students are doing WONDERFUL at placing their clip on the circle and grabbing the skill center that matches.
 When each student is done working, they raise their hand for me to check them.
 Then, that work center goes to a specific area to be cleaned and then into a waiting period before anyone else can use it.